jobo322/pipe-doblets-deconvolution/README.md

 # pipe-doublets-deconvolution

-deconvolution of two overlaped doublets.
+Deconvolution of two overlaped doublets.
 Currently it is a not a general purpose package.

 ## Usage